AdobeDocs/experience-manager-learn.en/help/sites/document-authoring/overview.md

             <p class="headline is-size-6 has-text-weight-bold">
               <a href="./how-to/experimentation-framework.md" title="Overview of experimentation framework">Overview of experimentation framework</a>
             </p>
-            <p class="is-size-6">Explore the experimentation framework which allows marketers to test which content variations are most effective.</p>
+            <p class="is-size-6">Explore the experimentation framework that allows marketers to test which content variations are most effective.</p>
             <a href="./how-to/experimentation-framework.md" class="spectrum-Button
               spectrum-Button--outline spectrum-Button--primary
               spectrum-Button--sizeM">